raidensakura/modmail/README.md

     $ git clone https://github.com/modmail-dev/modmail
     $ cd modmail
     ```
-2. Create a Discord bot account, grant the necessary intents, and invite the bot ([guide](https://github.com/modmail-dev/modmail/wiki/Installation#2-discord-bot-account))
+2. Create a Discord bot account, grant the necessary intents, and invite the bot.
-3. Create a free MongoDB database ([guide](https://github.com/modmail-dev/modmail/wiki/Installation-(cont.)#3-create-a-database), follow it carefully!)
+3. Create a free MongoDB database.
 4. Rename the file `.env.example` to `.env` and fill it with appropriate values
-   - If you can't find `.env.example` because it's hidden, create a new text file named `.env`, then copy the contents of [this file](https://raw.githubusercontent.com/modmail-dev/modmail/master/.env.example) and replace the placeholders with their values
+   - If you can't find `.env.example` because it's hidden, create a new text file named `.env`, then copy the contents of [this file](https://raw.githubusercontent.com/raidensakura/modmail/stable/.env.example) and replace the placeholders with their values
    - If you're on Windows and cannot save the file as `.env`, save it as `.env.` instead (this only applies to Windows!)
    - If you do not have a Logviewer yet, leave the `LOG_URL` field as-is
 5. Update pip, install pipenv, and install dependencies using pipenv